rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ## Overview
 RhoMobile Suite 5.3 permits printing via Bluetooth and Wi-Fi from mobile devices running Android, iOS and Windows Mobile/CE. **New in version 5.3 is the ability to print via USB to Windows Mobile/CE devices**, building on similar support for Android devices introduced in 5.1.

 To facilite USB printing, the RhoMobile printing API now includes the `CONNECTION_TYPE_USB` parameter.
 The API is otherwise unchanged, and operates in the same way as in prior editions.
 To print via USB, the Zebra device must be connected with a USB "On-The-Go" (OTG) cable or adapter to one of [Zebra's supported printers](#zebra-printers-with-usb-printing).
-Android printing is supported via direct USB OTG connection or through a cradle with OTG adapter.
+Android and Windows Mobile/CE printing is supported via direct USB OTG connection or through a cradle with OTG adapter.
+Windows Mobile/CE devices also must be in 'Host Mode,' which is found under USB Config in the Settings panel.

 This guide is designed to provide an overview of the steps necessary to enable printing in a RhoMobile application.
 Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build your application using the Zebra printing APIs.